Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Abstract

 \section{Abstract}

 The dynamic Schrödinger bridge problem seeks a stochastic process that defines a transport between two target probability measures, while optimally satisfying the criteria of being closest, in terms of Kullback-Leibler divergence, to a reference process.
-The classical algorithm utilized for solving this problem is the iterative proportional fitting procedure (IPF, \citet{ruschendorf1995convergence}).
-Recent approaches for a diffusion reference process by \citet{bortoli2021diffusion,vargas2021solving} employ a time reversal argument to develop sampling-based implementations of the IPF procedure, which are shown to scale well in high-dimensional settings.
-A major shortcoming of the IPF procedure is that it achieves a valid coupling between the two target measures only when the number of iterations grows unbounded.
-Furthermore, sampling-based time reversal approaches suffer from a simulation-inference mismatch, which can adversely impact the performance of the resulting algorithm.

-We propose a novel sampling-based iterative algorithm, the iterated diffusion bridge mixture transport (IDBM), aimed at solving the dynamic Schrödinger bridge problem.
-The IDBM procedure exhibits the attractive property of realizing a valid coupling between the target measures at each step.
-Additionally, each step of the IDBM procedure is by design not affected by simulation-inference mismatches.
+We propose a novel sampling-based iterative algorithm, the iterated diffusion bridge mixture (IDBM) procedure, aimed at solving the dynamic Schrödinger bridge problem.
+The IDBM procedure exhibits the attractive property of realizing a valid transport between the target probability measures at each iteration.
 We perform an initial theoretical investigation of the IDBM procedure, establishing its convergence properties.
-The theoretical findings are complemented by numerous numerical experiments illustrating the competitive performance of the IDBM procedure across various applications.

-Recent advancements in generative modeling also employ the time-reversal of a diffusion process to define a generative process that approximately transports a simple distribution to the data distribution \citep{song2021scorebased}.
-As an alternative, we propose using the first iteration of the IDBM procedure as an approximation-free method for realizing this transport.
-This approach offers greater flexibility in selecting the generative process dynamics and exhibits faster training and superior sample quality over longer discretization intervals.
-In terms of implementation, the necessary modifications are minimally intrusive, being limited to the training loss computation, with no changes necessary for generative sampling.
+The theoretical findings are complemented by numerical experiments illustrating the competitive performance of the IDBM procedure.
+Recent advancements in generative modeling employ the time-reversal of a diffusion process to define a generative process that approximately transports a simple distribution to the data distribution.
+As an alternative, we propose utilizing the first iteration of the IDBM procedure as an approximation-free method for realizing this transport.
+This approach offers greater flexibility in selecting the generative process dynamics and exhibits accelerated training and superior sample quality over larger discretization intervals.
+In terms of implementation, the necessary modifications are minimally intrusive, being limited to the training loss definition.